Request an Appointment Find a Doctor

 It is important to have your baby's car safety seat installed properly and inspected by a child safety seat technician.
 Schedule your appointment early in your pregnancy—at least eight to 12 weeks before your due date.

 IU Health North Hospital offers inpatient support services for families facing serious complications with their unborn baby or the loss of a pregnancy or newborn baby.
-Our bereavement counselor will visit you at the bedside to offer support.
-Our staff also meets with families to determine how best to celebrate your child's birth and life, which may include creating a care package with photographs and other mementos.

 Most families have told us that this level of support has helped them heal from their loss.
 Our goal is for families to feel remembered and supported during a difficult time in their lives.

 Meet new parents Becky and Lucas Kramm and daughter Annabelle!
 Learn about the Kramms’ birth experience at IU Health North and see how you can create your own birth experience.